 The innovations were many:

-- Housing for learners on campus with a social contract that rewarded them to study successfully;
+- Housing for learners on campus with a social contract that rewarded them for studying successfully;

 - Buildings producing revenue to support the learning budget;